BridgetteZagrebin/cse168FinalProject/index.md

 The samples per pixel(SPP) may be increased for some scenes for less noisy images.

+Gamma was ignored in these images since they were not within Vorba's path guiding and it seemed to cause some conflict when interacting with the path guiding changes.

 To view more drastic differences in the images, I messed with the quad lights a bit.
 This is to show how Vorba's path guiding samples bright indirect bounces more accuratly, while the baseline BRDF tends to undersample.

 ## **Image Results**